hubertp/type-debugger-tutorial/us-implicits.md

  - Are there any other implicits in the scope of `a` that the compiler will check?
 If yes, where are they located?

 ### Implicits02 ###
- - What is the inferred type of `A` in `foo` application?
+ - What is the inferred type of `A` in `foo(1)` application?
  - While searching for the argument for implicit parameter `tc`, are each of the following implicits `firstImplicit`, `secondImplicit` and `thirdImplicit` in the implicit search scope?
  - Which implicit has been applied as an implicit argument for `tc`?
  - Is there more than one implicit that the compiler verified to be applicable for that position?
 If so, why was the one above selected?

 ### Implicits03 ###

- - What is the inferred implicit argument for `foo(1)` application?
- - What is the *shape* of the type that will be searched for by the typechecker?
+ - What is the type that will be searched for by the typechecker?
  - Is `firstImplicit` and `secondImplicit` in scope?
 If yes, then are they applicable for the searched parameter?
+ - What is the inferred implicit argument for `foo(1)` application?
  - If there is more than one applicable implicit how did the typechecker do the selection?

 ### Implicits04 ###
 In this example we would like to use implicits to safely do matrix-matrix, matrix-vector etc. products.
 The test provides multiple combinations.

-Your task is to say which of the implicits in `MultiplicationComp` are verified by the compiler to be applicable as arguments for implicit parameter `c` in `multiplyMe` applcation.
+Your task is to say which of the implicits in `MultiplicationComp` are verified by the compiler to be correct as arguments for implicit parameter `c` in `multiplyMe` applcation.
 If there is more than one applicable, specify how does the typechecker select the most specific one or why it is not able to (on failure).

 Examples:
  - 1:
  - 2:
  - 3:
- - 4:
+ - 4: // Why cannot it resolve ambiguity, but succeeded in 3)
  - 5:
  - 6:
  - 7:
- - 8:
- - 9:
+ - 8: // Why cannot it resolve the ambiguity, but succeeded in 1)
+ - 9: // Why cannot it resolve the ambiguity, but succeeded in 3)
  - 10:
  - 11:
- - 12:
+ - 12: // Why this one fails but 11 succeeds?